Choosing right engagement model for your data initiative

 These engagements can be designed to be permanent, ongoing, outsourced arrangements where the Neal Analytics team will operate a data-driven business process on behalf of the customer.

-The client will either define an appropriate monthly project retainer based on scope and timelines constraints or, alternatively, calibrates its requirement (either or both timeline and scope) to fit a pre-defined but adaptable monthly retainer.
+The client will either define an appropriate monthly project retainer based on scope and timelines constraints or calibrate its requirement (either or both timeline and scope) to fit a pre-defined but adaptable monthly retainer.
 By choosing this approach, the client will be able to keep its expenses predictable and, if for whatever reason the project scope increases or decreases, it will adapt this retainer on a month to month basis.

 Adaptive Team Composition